calliaweb/featured-custom-post-type-widget-for-genesis/README.md

 ### Changelog

+#### 2.1.0
+* added filter for featured post image
+* added filter for extra posts list
+* bugfix: term archive link works for any term, not just categories
+* bugfix: post type archive link works for posts in addition to custom post types

 #### 2.0.0
 * new feature: display posts in columns within the widget
 * bugfix: ajax list now sorts properly